worleymatt93/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A simpple command-line Rock-Paper-Scissors game written in Python.
+A simple command-line Rock-Paper-Scissors game written in Python.